Addis Ababa Bole International Airport (ADD)

 International travelers who meet Ethiopia’s visa requirements can enter the country.

-Note: Please check here for recent update
+Note: Please check here for the recent update

 Foreign visitors must obtain an eVisa from Ethiopia.

-• Age limit for driving is 18.
+• The age limit for driving is 18.

-30 mph in cities and villages, 60 mph elsewhere is the speed limit.
+• 30 mph in cities and villages, 60 mph elsewhere is the speed limit.

 • The use of mobile devices while operating a vehicle is forbidden.